KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/join/index.md

 ### Postdoctoral Positions

 We welcome postdoctoral applications on a rolling basis.
-Please contact [Prof. Kyunghwan Choi](/contact) directly via email.
+Please contact [Prof. Kyunghwan Choi]({{ site.url }}/members/khChoi/) directly via <a href="mailto:kh.choi@kaist.ac.kr">email</a>.
 While we are open to a wide range of topics related to mobility system control, we are particularly interested in candidates working on:
 -	Network-level control of Connected, Automated, and Electrified Vehicles (CAEVs)
 -	Reinforcement learning-based control of mobility systems